 For the last 7 years, Hollings has regularly performed with rock, electronic, and reggae projects (such as Double Tiger and The Crucials, feat. members of John Brown's Body & Jimkata) and written vocals for electronic & hip-hop with artists Ethereal, Made Groceries, Glass Meadow.
 She is featured on soundscape artist Nathan Moody's album A Shadow No Light Could Make.

-Hollings paints an eclectic rock dream with haunting layered vocals, R & B rhythms, shimmery synths, and storytelling instrumentals.
-Her 1st EP Necromancing is a meditation on life and death and commenting on a changing world.
-The cinematic sound was crafted & co-produced by Dana Billings and features players from Big Mean Sound Machine and the Hudson River Valley.
-It's a haunting siren’s call to the unseen forces -- our lockets of existence held by ancestors, nature’s rhythms, and glimpses of the self through layers of conflicted perceptions.
-Hollings is currently working on commissions and planning unique events in upstate NY with her company Siren Styling.
+Hollings paints an eclectic rock dream with haunting layered vocals, R & B rhythms, shimmery synths, and storytelling instrumentals in her 1st EP Necromancing (2018).
+It's a call to the unseen forces -- our ancestors, nature’s rhythms, and glimpses of the self through layers of conflicted perceptions.
+The cinematic sound was co-produced by Dana Billings and features players from around NY.